 Once the internship placement has been finalized, a formal agreement specifying expectations of supervision and released time for the intern should be signed by the university and district representatives (see Sample Memorandum of Agreement in Appendix E).
-The State funding awarded to school districts and Educational Service Centers must be dedicated to the intern's salary, the State Teacher's Retirement System, Medicare, Worker's Compensation, and professional development.
+The State funding awarded to school districts and Educational Service Centers must be dedicated to the intern's salary, the State Teacher's Retirement System, Medicare, and Worker's Compensation.
 The salary cannot be less than the minimum salary set by the state legislature.
-The State Teacher's Retirement, Medicare and Worker's Compensation employer contribution percentages must be consistent with each entity's requirements.
+Funds must be budgeted for salary/benefits to meet these requirements above (minimum salary-master's level with zero years experience) and benefit percentages) or until all funds are budgeted for these purposes, whichever comes first.
+If the minimum salary and benefit percentages are fully budgeted and funds remain available, those funds may be used for professional development and travel for professional development.